 b) Subscription services

-If it comes to audiobooks, Audible is the most well known player in the market.
+If it comes to audiobooks, Audible is the most well-known player in the market (along with the Audible app).
 With over 200.000 audiobooks in their library, there is plenty to choose from.
 Amazon was always known about providing a great cross-platform experience: you can listen anywhere, anytime, switch between reading and listening (if you own the book) without thinking twice about where you left off.

 The subscription gives you one free book per month and 70% off every additional book.
 If you don’t like it, exchange it – no questions asked.